 Feel the immensity of monumental geographical formations as you walk a number of wilderness trails in the park.
 The many hikes and bush walks range in degree of difficulty, but the park has something for everybody.

-An easy walk along the sandy Domes Trail will lead you at the base of the incredible tiger-striped beehive domes.
+An easy walk along the sandy Domes Trail will lead you to the base of the incredible tiger-striped beehive domes.
 A slightly more energizing 3 km walk to Cathedral Gorge passes over ledges to the impressive natural sandstone amphitheater surrounding a delightful watering hole.
 Echidna Chasm is another trail you won’t want to miss with a narrow passage through 200-meter high sandstone walls.
 Travelers seeking a bit more challenge can try Mini Palms Gorge for a hike that ends with a boulder-climbing adventure for a scenic overlook amidst lush Livstona Palms.

 Other popular walks include Piccaninny Creek Lookout, Whip Snake Gorge, the Northern Escarpment Walk, the Domes Walk, and Kungkalanayi Lookout.
 You could spend days exploring by foot, so maximize your time by camping or taking a tour!

 Though every way of seeing this extraordinary national park is thrilling, four-wheeling will excite you in unparalleled ways.
-With its rough terrain, a four-wheel-drive vehicle is imperative in the park and offers the only other way of touring by land besides walking.
+With its rough terrain, a four-wheel-drive vehicle is imperative in the park and offers the only other way of touring by land aside from walking.
 Choosing a four-wheeling tour allows greater exploration of otherwise inaccessible areas of the park, taking you further into the untamed outback.
 Follow scenic ridge-lines and cross through rivers, stopping along the way to admire interesting flora and fauna.
 Tours can also provide excellent insights into the long history of aboriginal life in the area.

 Aerial Bungle Bungle tours are a must do when visiting this national park.
 Taking a helicopter, you’ll enjoy amazing views of this iconic range and capture stunning photographs of the banded cones.
 From the air, the contrasting stripes and shapes of the sandstone formations can be fully seen.
 Passing over stunning gorges, waterfalls, and pools won’t disappoint either.
 To make the day even sweeter, many tours provide extended options to other attractions in nearby Kimberly.

-Culture & History Tours
+Culture & history tours

 Guided tours through Purnululu can give you an interesting perspective on the Aboriginal culture, one of the oldest living cultures in the world.
 Only “discovered” by outsiders in 1983, Purnululu has been inhabited for tens of thousands of years and holds great significance to the local tribes.
-Tours typically employ local Aboriginal guides who are eager to share about their cultural history, beliefs, and practices.
+Tours typically employ local Aboriginal guides who are eager to share their cultural history, beliefs, and practices.
 Along the way, guides point out ancient art and fossils and share enriching stories.
 This is a highly recommended way to engage responsibly and immerse in the culture of the land you’re exploring.

 With the impressive number of natural sights, staying overnight in Purnululu National Park Australia is advisable.
 Camping is one of the most popular activities here as it is one of the most special places in Australia to camp in the aboriginal lands.
 Tucked away from development, you’ll be hard-pressed to find stargazing this good anywhere else in the Australian outback.
 Primitive campsites are located in both the north and south areas of the park, giving you the option to venture around different areas.
-Do remember to pack-in plenty of food and water for your stay.
+Do remember to pack plenty of food and water for your stay.
 Additional camping options are also available outside of the park in Kimberly.

-- Two primitive campsite areas are located within the park with water and bush toilets available.
+- Two primitive campsite areas are located within the park, with water and bush toilets available.

 - Campfires are not permitted in the park.
 However, some nearby private campgrounds outside of the park do provide this option.